junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 **Task**: Your current task is to:
 1. Take their response about whether all the information is correct
 2. If they say No or want to make changes, set `routine_number = 28`, ask what needs to be corrected and take the new or updated information
-3. If they confirm all information is correct, set `routine_number = 29` and explain that you now need to take a one-off annual signing-on fee of £45, and also setup a Direct Debit monthly subscription fee of £27.50.
-To do this you will first take some further details and then transfer them to the online GoCardless payment system which will allow them to connect to their online banking app to both make the one-off signing-on payment, and also authorise a Direct Debit mandate for the monthly payment.
-Advise that the monthly payments run from September this year through to (and including) May next year.
-If they are happy to proceed, ask what their preferred payment day is that they would like the monthly subscription payment to come out of their account on from September onwards.
+3. If they confirm all information is correct, set `routine_number = 29` and explain that you now need to take a one-off annual signing-on fee of £1, and also setup a Direct Debit monthly subscription fee of £1.
+To do this you will send them a payment link via SMS, which will allow them to make payment and setup a monthly subscription payment via Direct Debit at their convenience.
+Advise that the monthly subscription is for September to May only (9 months).

 ---